How to Write a Consulting Contract (Guide): Types and Terms to Include

 Non-compete: The language of a non-compete can severely limit your ability to work.
 Some clauses may limit you to certain geographic areas or prohibit you from working within your area of expertise.
 A non-compete agreement typically imposes restrictions of three types:

-2. Distance: A non-compete also restricts someone from opening a competing business within a certain distance from the original business.
+- Distance: A non-compete also prohibits opening a competing business within a certain distance from the original business.

-3. Type of Business: Non-competes also restrict businesses of similar types from competing with former businesses.
+- Type of business: Non-competes restrict businesses of similar types from competing with former businesses.

 Make your best effort to limit (or eliminate) the language of a noncompete to indicate that you will not steal your client’s business.